girobusan/imp-binder/README.md

 # IMP Binder

-Web template, which facilitates creation of multipage site from [ IMP! ](https://github.com/girobusan/imp) pages.
+IMP Binder 📎 is a web template, which facilitates creation of multipage site from [ IMP! ](https://github.com/girobusan/imp) pages.
 Work in process.